Crispa–Toyota rivalry: Legacy

-The rivalry of both teams is still remembered to this day by older basketball fans, sharing countless stories of the historic rivalry.
-Since the disbandment of both teams, there were a few short-lived rivalries in the PBA that followed, but not as intense and anticipated as to this rivalry.
+The rivalry of both teams is still remembered to this day by older basketball fans.
+Since the disbandment of both teams, there were a few short-lived rivalries in the PBA that followed, but not as intense as to this rivalry.

-Players from both teams garnered instant popularity outside of the playing court.
+Players from both teams garnered popularity outside of the playing court.
 Such was evident with Robert Jaworski's senatorial victory in 1998, Ramon Fernandez's and Philip Cezar's activities within the sport, and the several movie and television show appearances of Atoy Co, Bernie Fabiosa among others.

 2003 reunion game

-A highly anticipated reunion game between both teams was played on May 30, 2003, at the Araneta Coliseum as part of the PBA All-Star Weekend festivities.
+A reunion game between both teams was played on May 30, 2003, at the Araneta Coliseum as part of the PBA All-Star Weekend festivities.
+The game was a closely contested match which saw the lead change hands many times.
+Toyota won the reunion game 65-61.

-Although the players were past their prime, it did not look like they lost a step at all as each possession was tenaciously fought.
-The game was a hotly contested match which saw the lead change hands many times, a virtual flashback to both teams' glory days in the late seventies and early eighties.

-Toyota won the reunion game 65-61 but not without some late-game magic from Jaworski.
 After Adornado's three-pointer with under a minute left to cut the deficit at 62–61, Toyota teammate and former rival Fernandez passed the ball to Jaworski on the outside.
 Jaworski hit the three-pointer to put the game away for good, to the delight of the huge crowd.
 Many saw the play as a reversal of the memorable game-winner in the 1989 All-Star Game, where Fernandez scored the game winning shot from a Jaworski pass and saw both players publicly end their well-known feud.

-Toyota was coached by Dante Silverio, with Jaworski also lending some of his coaching tactics, while Crispa was coached by the legendary Baby Dalupan.
+Toyota was coached by Dante Silverio, with Jaworski also lending some of his coaching tactics, while Crispa was coached by Baby Dalupan.
 Terry Saldaña won the MVP of the game after posting a double-double for the Tamaraws.
-Although the losing Redmanizers called for a rematch, there has been no serious talk of a potential rematch by both teams.

 On 28 May 2005, to celebrate the PBA's 30th Anniversary, the PBA held PBA's Greatest Game, a match featuring many star players from the league's long history.
 The game featured the Greats team coached by Robert Jaworski, and included a few former Toyota players.
 On the other side, coach Baby Dalupan had his Legends team, which featured several former Crispa players.
-The game was won by the Legends, 96–92, but the stars of that match were the greats of the younger generation.
+The game was won by the Legends, 96–92.

-In retrospect, the Crispa–Toyota rivalry was one of the most colorful episodes in Philippine sports, and ensured the popularity of the PBA and of basketball in the country.
+In retrospect, the Crispa–Toyota rivalry helped build the popularity of the PBA and of basketball in the country.